 Our thermal energy storage systems (TESS) are set to reduce energy costs by increasing the efficiency of renewable generation and stabilising grid supply.
 1414 Degrees technology will make energy more reliable, affordable and environmentally friendly by harnessing silicon to provide very high temperature storage and regeneration.

-Latent heat is energy that is held in a phase change material when it becomes molten.
 Silicon’s very high melting point, 1414° Celsius, and high energy density means it can hold much more energy than other phase change materials.
 It delivers maximum energy efficiency.

-A commercial TESS storage module, built at our workshop in South Australia.
+The team in front of a commercial TESS storage module, built at our workshop in South Australia.

 How 1414 Degrees fits into energy generation and usage.

 What is 1414 Degrees?

 a patented thermal energy storage system (TESS) storing energy as latent heat in molten silicon